arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/for.md

 ### `lookahead`

-The multi-dimensional index type `zkd` supports an optional index hint for tweaking performance:
+The multi-dimensional index types `mdi` and `mdi-prefixed` support an optional index hint for tweaking performance:

 ```aql
 FOR … IN … OPTIONS { lookahead: 32 }